yizanchen/template/projects/hikeall.md

   - Team Work
   - Hike
   - Wild
-summary:This was an event created by me and friends while we were discussing what to do during the summer.
+summary: This was an event created by me and friends while we were discussing what to do during the summer.
 We want it to be a relaxing and meaningful experience for all of us.
 ---

 <img class="h1" src="/images/hike11.jpg">